Photo: Krita beta-testing session; two monitors, four Wacom tablets (2012).

 Q: Why tablets are so expensive?

 A: Another analogy to musicians here: tablets are not expensive compare to a piano, a saxophone or a good instrument.
+Being a 2D digital artist actually not cost a lot compare to other arts.

 Q: I'm a tablet company, would you like to test our tablets?
 I can send you a device for free to appear on this page.

-Q: Why do you use Linux to use your tablets ?
+Q: Why do you use only GNU/Linux?

 2000 : No tablet